 We’ve built up quite a library of books for children as well as adults, in a variety of languages, which offer a look into some special places.
-Here are a few of our favorites, available in English:
+Here are a few of our favorites from the different regions of Europe, available in English:

 The Tales of a Fly-By-Night, by V M Karren.
 This anthology of short stories documents the wanderings of the author through Europe over a period of more than 25 years.
 The stories cover his time as a young student and later immigration to Europe with his family, and Karren uses his keen sense of observation and sense of humor to bring us unique insights into the Old World continent.
 Read a sample HERE.

 The Guernsey Literary and Potato-Peel Pie Society, by Mary Ann Shaffer & Annie Barrows.
 Wartime historical fiction.
 A look at everyday life in a confusing time, written in letter form and set in England and France.

 Remains of the Day, by Kazuo Ishiguro.
 Historical fiction.
 This nobel-prize winning, British-born author uses this novel to explore the difficult balance between duty and conscience, as demonstrated among the staff of a landed estate in post-World War England.